neovide/neovide/README.md

 **Note**: Building instructions are somewhat limited at the moment.
 All the libraries I use are cross platform and should have support for Windows, Mac, and Linux.
 On Windows this should be enabled by default if you have a relatively recent system.

-**Note**: Neovide requires neovim version 0.6 or greater.
+**Note**: Neovide requires neovim version 0.6 or greater if built from main, or 0.4 if downloaded from releases.

 ### From binary

 Building instructions are somewhat limited at the moment.
 All the libraries I use are cross platform and should have support for Windows, Mac, and Linux.
 The rendering is based on opengl, so a good gpu driver will be necessary.
 On Windows this should be enabled by default if you have a relatively recent system.

-Installing should be as simple as downloading the binary, making sure `nvim.exe` with version 0.6 or greater is on your path, and running it.
+Installing should be as simple as downloading the binary, making sure `nvim.exe` with version 0.4 or greater is on your path, and running it.
 Everything should be self contained.

 ### Windows